Wyvernsquare/dns/README.md

 # GitNamed powered DNS record management

 GitNamed is a project that manage name server by git.
-All changes are pushed out via webhooks
+All changes are pushed out via webhooks.
+Merging to master on this repo will push out DNS changes to dns1.wyvernsquare.com immediately.

 ## Features